writer

 • Applying a gross margin percentage provides a fair estimate of stock value.

-• It is recommended to pay slightly extra to cover any miscalculations.
+• It is recommended to pay slightly extra to cover any miscalculations of Zakat.

 By following this method, one ensures a just and accurate Zakat calculation, fulfilling their obligation responsibly.